 }

 OpenMessage speaks standard MCP over SSE.
-Any MCP-compatible client — Cursor, Windsurf, Cline, custom agents — can connect to localhost:7007/mcp/sse and get full read/write access to your texts.
+Any MCP-compatible client — Cursor, Windsurf, Cline, custom agents — can connect to 127.0.0.1:7007/mcp/sse and get full read/write access to your texts.